About

 Hello!
-I am a writer, teacher, folklorist, journalist, mom, editor, audiobook aficionado, disability ally, and an expert salad dressing maker.
-I am a slow runner (like the slow food movement but with sneakers), I like bird-watching, and I believe that olives are an essential food group.
+I am a writer, professor, folklorist, journalist, mom, editor, audiobook aficionado, disability ally, and an expert salad dressing maker.
+I am a slow runner (like the slow food movement but with sneakers), I read a lot, I like bird-watching, and I believe that olives are an essential food group.
 That’s the abridged version—there’s more about me below.

 I have a doctorate in folklore from Memorial University of Newfoundland, and for my field research I relocated to a small outport community on the island’s east coast to record the arrival narratives of local and seasonal residents, analyzing these texts using the motifs and characters of traditional folk tales.